 Substantial changes in the specifications for F3A RC aerobatics models approved.
 (Max. overall span 2 m; maximum overall length 2 m; maximum total weight 5 kg.
 No limitations in piston engine power.

-Mutations: There were no changes in either the composition of the Bureau, or that of the Subcommittee Chairmen.
+Changes: There were no changes in either the composition of the Bureau, or that of the Subcommittee Chairmen.